Silver Price Today (XAG/USD) – Live Chart & Analysis

 abrdn Physical Silver Shares

-Physically-backed silver ETF with silver stored in London vaults.
-Lower expense ratio of 0.30% makes it a cost-effective alternative.
+Physically-backed silver ETF with silver stored in London vaults managed by JPMorgan.
+Lower expense ratio of 0.30% makes it a cost-effective alternative for long-term holders willing to accept lower daily liquidity.

 PSLV — NYSE / TSX